Liangyu5wu/Liangyu5wu.github.io/content/post/Stanford_start/index.md

 ---
 title: Hello Stanford, My PhD Journey Begins!
-summary: Arrived on campus, preparing for the new phase ahead。
+summary: Arrived on campus, preparing for the new phase ahead.
 date: 2024-08-30
 authors:
   - admin